StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 ### Excel
 Please see above on how to use Excel.

-The other formats above are perferable over excel
+The other formats above are perferable over excel.

 ## How to convert files (CSV, Text, JSON) to parquet using databricks?
 The rule of thumb in converting a file to parquet is to first read in the file and then write a new file into parquet